Zuq13058/fdsdashboard/README.md

    - If you use a different repository name, update the `repoBase` constant in `vite.config.js` accordingly and re-deploy.

 > ⚠️ **API backend**: GitHub Pages only hosts static files.
 Keep the Express/BigQuery server deployed elsewhere (e.g., Render, Railway, Cloud Run) and update the frontend API base URL/environment variables so the static build can reach it.

+### Automatic Deployments

+- Every push to `main` triggers the GitHub Actions workflow in `.github/workflows/deploy.yml`.
+- The workflow installs dependencies, runs `npm run build`, and publishes `dist/` to the `gh-pages` branch using `peaceiris/actions-gh-pages`.
+- To trigger a manual redeploy, head to the repo’s **Actions** tab and run the “Deploy to GitHub Pages” workflow via **Run workflow**.
+- Ensure GitHub Pages (Settings → Pages) is configured to use the `gh-pages` branch.

 ## Project Structure